 Sister Mary McCauley, B.V.M., sent out the word: “Tell anyone who is afraid to come to St. Bridget’s.”

 The story of the church in Postville suggests that division is a cost of living the Gospel.
 In Postville, the community was in warring camps, neighbors squabbling with neighbors: the immigrants and their allies versus those who wanted them deported.
-Some like the members of St. Bridget’s will feed, clothe and shelter the stranger, the migrant, the fearful.
-Others will set aside the demands of Matthew 25 on behalf of their own fears and prejudices.
+Some like the members of St. Bridget’s, feed, clothe and shelter the stranger, the migrant, the fearful.
+Others set aside the demands of Matthew 25 on behalf of their own fears and prejudices.